Ohio may not be the first destination that comes to mind when you think of castles, but the Buckeye State boasts several properties fit for royalty.

 Address: 10051 Township Rd 47, West Liberty, OH 43357

-Phone: 937-465-2821
+Phone: 937-465-2821 | Website

 Loveland Castle Near Cincinnati

-Harry Andrews spent most of his life building Chateau Laroche, or Loveland Castle, along the banks of the Little Miami River near Cincinnati.
-The European-style castle is modeled after many of the castles that Harry saw in Europe following WWI.
 Built for his Knights of the Golden Trail, a Sunday School/Boy Scout troop, who spent a lot of time outdoors camping on the plots of land donated to the troop, Harry spent over 50 years on the construction of the building.
-Upon his death in 1981, at the age of 91, ownership of the castle transferred to the Knights of the Golden Trail and knights still guard the castle.

-The castle features towers, a dry-moat, hand tiled ceilings and a fine collection of period weaponry.
+The castle features towers, a dry-moat, hand-tiled ceilings, and a fine collection of period weaponry.

 Address: 12025 Shore Rd, Loveland, OH 45140